moodleulpgc/moodle35ulpgc/question/type/coderunner/changehistory.md

 # CHANGE HISTORY

+### 18 November 2018.
+3.5.3+

+ * Bug fix: answerbox preloads of greater than ~1k generated debugging error messages (if developer-level messages were enabled).
+Thanks Tim Hunt.
+ * Bug fix: Twig-all was not being applied to the question's General Feedback.
+ * Improve handling of a failed unserialise of a legacy question attempt, which can (rarely) occur if a complete course, including student activity attempts, is moved between sites with different Moodle versions or database charsets.
+ * Improve handling of Twig errors when editing questions that use TwigAll in conjunction with ValidateOnSave.

+### 29 October 2018.
+3.5.3

+ * Bug fix: installing CodeRunner on Moodle 3.5 with error debug messages enabled resulted in messages "Error: mdb->get_record() found more than one record!" when browsing the question bank.
+Alternatively, if CodeRunner was installed on a freshly built Moodle 3.5, the CR_PROTOTYPES category became a proxy for the Top category in the system category and its name was hidden.

 ### 18 October 2018.
 3.5.2+

 * Fix broken PHP question type and add test cases for it.